DHTMLX/gantt-docs/data/desktop/tags.md

-Tags Used in Export to MS Project
+Properties for importing from MS Project
 ================================

-Tags that can be represented in the "project" object
+Project properties
 ---------------------------------

 <style>